Prof. Peter P. Yuen

 Teaching and Scholarly Interests: Health care economics, Health care management, Public policy (including education policy) analysis

-Professor Peter P. Yuen is Dean of the College of Professional and Continuing Education (CPCE) of The Hong Kong Polytechnic University (PolyU).
+Prof. Peter P. Yuen is Dean of the College of Professional and Continuing Education (CPCE) of The Hong Kong Polytechnic University (PolyU).
 He is also Professor of PolyU’s Department of Management and Marketing.
 He received his Bachelor of Arts degree in Cellular and Molecular Biology and Master in Business Administration degree from the State University of New York at Buffalo, USA, and his Doctor of Philosophy degree in Health Economics from the University of Birmingham, UK.

-Prior to his appointment as Dean of CPCE, Professor Yuen held a number of management positions at PolyU, including Associate Vice-President (Management), Director of the Public Policy Research Institute, and Head of the Department of Management.
+Prior to his appointment as Dean of CPCE, Prof. Yuen held a number of management positions at PolyU, including Associate Vice-President (Management), Director of the Public Policy Research Institute, and Head of the Department of Management.
 He was also the founding Director of the Doctor of Business Administration programme in the Faculty of Business.

-Professor Yuen’s research mainly focuses on public policy formulation and evaluation, and health services management.
+Prof. Yuen’s research mainly focuses on public policy formulation and evaluation, and health services management.
 He is the Co-Editor-in-Chief of Public Administration and Policy and an Editorial Committee member of Asia Pacific Journal of Health Management.
 He was also a consultant for the Hong Kong Special Administrative Region (HKSAR) Government and the Bauhinia Foundation on a number of public policy related projects including the West Kowloon Cultural District, Sustainable Built Environment, Subsidised Homeownership, Managed Care in Hong Kong, and Health Systems Reform.

-Professor Yuen is currently Chairman of the Federation for Self-financing Tertiary Education (Hong Kong).
+Prof. Yuen is currently Chairman of the Federation for Self-financing Tertiary Education (Hong Kong).
 He is a member of the HKSAR Government Manpower Development Committee, Health and Medical Development Advisory Committee, and the Committee on Self-financing Post-secondary Education.
 He is a founding Fellow of the Hong Kong College of Health Services Executives, and an Honorary Fellow of the Australian College of Health Services Management.
 He once served as Vice-President of the Chinese National Institute of Health Care Management Education, and President of the Hong Kong Public Administration Association.